-- All staff (including supply staff) who work at the school. - All others who work in regular contact with children in the school or college, including volunteers.
+- All staff (including supply staff) who work at the school. - All others who work in regular contact with children in the school or college, including volunteers. - All members of the proprietor body.

 The bullet points below set out the minimum information that must be recorded in respect of staff members (including teacher trainees on salaried routes).
-The record will indicate whether the following checks have been carried out or certificates obtained, and the date on which each check was completed or certificate obtained:
+The record will indicate whether the following checks have been carried out or certificates obtained, and the date on which each check was completed/certificate obtained: